JmWangBio/ComBatMet/README.md

 </div>
 <br>

-**Fig. 4.** Architecture of the neural network used for classification; jitter plot comparing classification accuracy before and after batch adjustment using ComBat-met.
+**Fig. 4.** Architecture of the neural network used for classification; box plot comparing classification accuracy before and after batch adjustment using ComBat-met.

 ## Installation and Usage